dtcu0ng/ToolkitTCGM/README.md

 + Version 5.0

 # Issues/Bugs:
++ Waiting for bugs...You can report at Issues.
 + I don't know, it worked on my computer.
 + The lastest version is drop now.
-This software is not supported anymore.
-Any updates for this project will in another repositories.
+The software only will update when Issues it find by user.
++ Because is built by AutoIT, VirusTotal or some Ani-malware will delect this.
+We can't fix this problem.

 # Changelogs / Download
 + You will see the download link / changelog in here: [Releases](https://github.com/CuongZ/ToolkitTCGM_Official/releases)